Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Speed Augmentation Analysis

 Putting together this equality with the previous inequality yields a performance bound equal to $\frac{f^2}{f-1}(1+\frac{\Delta}{2})$, where we have the constraint that $f\geq 2$.
 This term is minimal and equal to $(4+2\Delta)$, exactly when we choose $f=2$. \halmos \end{proof}

-We end this section with the following theorem, which we believe was unknown before. \begin{theorem} The greedy algorithm is a $4$-competitive algorithm for deterministic online scheduling to minimize the total weighted completion times $\sum_jw_jC_j$ on unrelated machines, and this bound is tight. \end{theorem} \begin{proof}{Proof.} The upper bounds follows as a special case of Theorem~\ref{thm:no_release_dates} as $\Delta=0$.
+We end this section with the following theorem, which we believe was unknown before. \begin{theorem} The greedy algorithm for the deterministic online scheduling problem has competitive ratio 4 for minimizing the total weighted completion times $\sum_jw_jC_j$ on unrelated machines, and there is a tight lower bound of $4$ for the performance of the greedy algorithm. \end{theorem} \begin{proof}{Proof.} The upper bounds follows as a special case of Theorem~\ref{thm:no_release_dates} as $\Delta=0$.
 As to the lower bound, we use a parametric instance from \cite{CorreaQueyranne2012}, which we briefly reproduce here for convenience.
 The instances are denoted $I^k$, where $k\in \N$.
 There are $m$ machines, with $m$ defined large enough so that $m/h^2\in\N$ for all $h=1,\dots, k$.
 There are jobs $j=(h,\ell)$ for all $h=1,\dots,k$ and all $\ell=1,\dots,m/h^2$.
 The processing times of a job $j=(h,\ell)$ on a machine $i$ is defined as

 In other words, job $j=(h,\ell)$ can only be processed on machines $1,\dots,\ell$.
 All jobs have weight $w_j=1$.
 As jobs have unit length on the machines on which they can be processed, we assume that the greedy algorithm breaks ties on each machine so that jobs with larger second index $\ell$ go first.